Deipnon: Historical practices

-The main purpose of the Deîpnon was to honor Hekate and to placate the souls in her wake who “longed for vengeance.”
+The main purpose of the Deipnon was to honor Hekate and to placate the souls in her wake who “longed for vengeance.”
 A secondary purpose was to purify the household and to atone for bad deeds a household member may have committed to offend Hekate, causing her to withhold her favor from them.
 Hekate has power over heaven, earth, and sea and is able to grant prosperity and all the blessings of daily life.

 The Deipnon was celebrated on the night before the first visible sliver of moon could be seen, the night of the new moon.
 The new moon was the last day of the lunar month and the Deipnon rituals allowed the family to begin the new month, which they celebrated as the Noumenia.
 This differs from how modern astronomy calculates the new moon, so one may not follow a modern calendar to set this date.

 The Deipnon consists of three main parts: 1) the meal that was set out at a crossroads, 2) an expiation sacrifice, and 3) purification of the household.